Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- Las Vegas has one win against the spread, and is 2-1 overall, at home this season.
+- At home this season, Las Vegas has one win against the spread and is 2-1 overall.

 - At home, as 3-point favorites or greater, the Raiders are winless ATS (0-2).